mendix/docs/content/howto/general/dev-best-practices.md

 ### 3.5 Integration

-In your integrations you have the following type of documents:
+In your integrations, you have the following type of documents:

 | Event Type                                | Prefix |
 |-------------------------------------------|--------|